STUDENT OUTCOMES FOCUSED GOVERNANCE · GUARDRAIL 2

 NLP Feature Types

-These are not metrics the survey produces.
-They are insights that only emerge when you listen — at scale, with precision.
-Hover each card for context.
+These are not metrics that survey instruments produce.
+They are insights that only emerge when you listen at scale with precision.

 The Three Questions, Answered Deeper